Back to Wyoming

 Anti-Money Laundering Law

-This law creates new crimes for money laundering and illegal investment, sets penalties, and excludes certain financial institutions from these rules.
+This law creates new crimes for money laundering and illegal investment, sets penalties for these offenses, and excludes certain financial institutions from some of these rules.

 What This Bill Does

-• Creates the crime of money laundering which includes transporting or possessing property known to be derived from criminal activity, directing such activities, or engaging in transactions to hide the source or avoid reporting requirements.
+• Creates the crime of money laundering which includes transporting or possessing property known to be derived from criminal activity, directing or organizing such activities, or engaging in transactions that hide the source or ownership of illegal proceeds.

-• Sets a penalty for money laundering as up to ten years in prison and/or a fine of up to $10,000.
+• Sets penalties for money laundering as a felony with up to ten years in prison and/or a fine of up to $10,000.

-• Creates the crime of illegal investment which includes causing financial institutions not to report suspicious activity or structuring transactions to evade reporting rules.
+• Creates the crime of illegal investment which includes causing financial institutions not to report suspicious activities or structuring transactions to avoid reporting requirements.

-• Sets a penalty for illegal investment as up to ten years in prison and/or a fine of up to $10,000.
+• Sets penalties for illegal investment as a felony with up to ten years in prison and/or a fine of up to $10,000.

-• Excludes federally insured financial institutions from these laws unless their employees act with intent to facilitate criminal activities.
+• Exempts federally insured financial institutions from some money laundering rules unless their employees act with intent to facilitate criminal activity or evade transaction reporting.

 Who It Names or Affects

-• People who engage in money laundering or illegal investment
+• People who engage in money laundering activities

 Terms To Know